FREE NEWSLETTER

 Richard Quinn

-I’M FASCINATED by frugality.
+I’M FASCINATED BY frugality.
 Being frugal is not the same as being cheap, though—based on what I read about some people who claim frugality—it sounds to me like they are indeed being cheap.

 We’re told frugality adds to the quality of life, that it creates a less stressful, less materialistic existence.
 Being frugal is fine, but living frugally because it’s a necessity—especially in retirement—not so much.
 Is a minimalist lifestyle all that satisfying?